frankprogrammer/qmk_userspace/README.md

 This will download the firmware to the specified path<br>
 `qmk setup -H F:/Projects/Frank/Keyboard/qmk_firmware`

 Clone or download my custom userspace.
+It is just a fork of the template.
 In my case, I keep it at `F:/Projects/Frank/Keyboard/qmk_userspace`<br>
 `git clone https://github.com/frankprogrammer/qmk_userspace.git`

 `cd qmk_userspace`

-Enable the QMK Userspace system and point it to the folder we are in.<br>
+Enable the QMK Userspace system and points it to the folder we are in.
+This overlays the qmk_userspace folder on top of the qmk_firmware folder<br>
 `qmk config user.overlay_dir="$(realpath .)"`

 This generates boardsource_unicorne_frankprogrammer.uf2<br>
 `qmk compile -kb boardsource/unicorne -km frankprogrammer`

-(Optional) This adds the keymap folder to qmk.json.
-Use this if you want `qmk compile` to find your own keymap folder<br>
-`qmk new-keymap -kb boardsource/unicorne -km my_keymap_folder`

 # <font color="#F44747">Install Firmware</font>
 Unplug the Unicorne from the PC.
 On the left half, hold the top-left key and connect the USB-C cable from the PC.
 A folder should pop open.
 Drag the uf2 file to this folder.
 The Unicorne should reboot.